scikit-learn/enhancement_proposals/slep000/proposal.rst

 the main source code repository, the status will be changed to ``Final``.

-To allow gathering of additional design and interface feedback before committing to long term stability for a language feature or standard library API, a SLEP may also be marked as ``Provisional``.
-This is short for “Provisionally Accepted”, and indicates that the proposal has been accepted for inclusion in the reference implementation, but additional user feedback is needed before the full design can be considered ``Final``.
+To allow gathering of additional design and interface feedback before committing to long term stability for a feature or API, a SLEP may also be marked as ``Provisional``.
+This is short for“Provisionally Accepted”, and indicates that the proposal has been accepted for inclusion in the reference implementation, but additional user feedback is needed before the full design can be considered ``Final``.
 Unlike regular accepted SLEPs, provisionally accepted SLEPs may still be ``Rejected`` or ``Withdrawn`` even after the related changes have been included in a scikit-learn release.

 Wherever possible, it is considered preferable to reduce the scope of a proposal to avoid the need to rely on the ``Provisional`` status (e.g. by